Moamena2/IOT---Surfboard-Data-Recorder/README.md

 # Surfboard Data Recorder by: Moamena Hijazi, Omima Hijazi and Mostafa Hammam.

 Hi and welcome to our project "Surfboard Data Recorder".
-- This project is part of the ICST Lab at the Technion Institute of Technology, Our surfboard data recorder captures acceleration, gyroscope and force data via sensors, providing real-time insights into athlete movements and maneuvers.
+- This project is part of the ICST Lab at the Technion Institute of Technology, In collaboration with BioMotion Lab - Technion Biomedical Eng.
+- Our surfboard data recorder captures acceleration, gyroscope and force data via sensors, providing real-time insights into athlete movements and maneuvers.
 Elevate training and performance analysis with precision data collection.

 # Folder description:
 - ESP32_accelerationSensor: source code for the esp.